wollardj/Mandrill/README.md

 The `-g` means it's installing mandrillctl globally instead of within your home directory.
 It's also going to drop a symlink in your search path which you probably wouldn't be able to do without running it through `sudo`.

-### Installing Mandrill
+### Installing Mandrill On OS X
 `mandrillctl` makes it pretty simple to install MongoDB + Mandrill and have your server running in no time.
 In general, there are four commands you'll want to run to make this happen:

-	# This step can take a while, but there's plenty to watch while
-	# it downloads and installs everything.
+	# Install mandrill
 	sudo mandrillctl --install

 	# Defaults to port 80.
-	# That's probably already in use if you're installing Mandrill
-	# on your existing Munki server.
-	# If you give this command a port that's in use by another process,
+	# If you specify a port that's in use by another process,
-	# it'll let you know.
+	# mandrillctl let you know.
 	sudo mandrillctl --set-http-port 3001

-	# If you want to use Google's OAuth, this needs to be set to
-	# a publicly resolvable FQDN.
-If you don't plan to use OAuth,
-	# what you do with this value is pretty much up to you.
+	# Set your hostname (sub directories aren't supported)
 	sudo mandrillctl --set-http-host http://mandrill.example.com

 	# Don't forget to turn on the lights before you go